blackhillsinfosec/FreeLabFriday_Labs/card_navigation.md

-# All cards of the V3 Core Deck by Category
+# All cards of the V3 Core Deck

 ## Initial Compromise
 - [Phishing](/Cards/IC/Phishing.md)